mpassid/MPASSid-data/README.md

 Developer information and more detailed documentation will be available in <http://www.mpass.fi>

 ## Quick install guide
 Currently ansible scripts only support single server installation.
-Alll the components are installed  in one server (database, httpd, MPASSid data component)
+All the components are installed  in one server (database, httpd, MPASSid data component)
 ### Prerequisites

 RedHat/CentOS 7 server (ie. virtual machine) with root privileges.
+You can use the Vagrant configuration provided.

 ### Installation steps
-##### 1 Download just the ansible scripts (**ansible.tar.gz**) or clone this entire repository
+##### 1 Download just the ansible scripts (**ansible.tar.gz**) or clone this entire repository and use Vagrant to provision virtual server.

 ##### 2 Configure installation parameters in ...roles/vars/secure.yml.
 Parametters are